webpack/webpack.js.org/content/configuration/dev-server.md

 If this is too heavy on the file system, you can change this to an integer to set the interval in milliseconds.

 See [WatchOptions](/configuration/watch) for more options.

+## `devServer.progress` - CLI only

+Output running progress to console.